-So you cannot increase either the resting metabolic rate with food or the thermic effect of food: Learn More About This Subject
+So you cannot increase either the resting metabolic rate with food or the thermic effect of food.
+You can read more about this topic here!

 4. You should do cardio if you want to lose fat.
 False

-Many people that want to lose body fat go straight to the cardio routine.
+Many people that want to lose body fat go straight to cardio training.
 They believe that is the way they should follow.
-And that’s because they are confused regarding calorie burning process.
-Any physical activity burns calories.
+And that’s because they are confused regarding the calorie-burning process.
+In reality, any physical activity burns calories!

-As long as you are in a caloric deficit with your food intake, you will burn fat.
-The smart way is to focus on your muscles.
-Train them hard, eat in a caloric deficit and in this way you will preserve your muscle mass or even increase it depending on your training experience.
+I don’t say that cardio exercise isn’t effective but as long as you are in a caloric deficit with your food intake, you will burn fat.
+You can focus on training your muscles.
+Train them hard, eat in a calorie deficit and in this way, you will preserve your muscle mass or even increase it depending on your training methods.

 5. Breakfast is the most important meal of the day.
 False

 Meal distribution and timing are two of the most misunderstood topics in the nutrition area.
 Many people are manipulated by the fitness industry to eat in a certain way even if they don’t feel good doing so.
 The obsession with breakfast comes from the idea that during sleep your body is depleted of nutrients so you have to eat first thing in the morning to get the necessary energy to start your day.